-- Applicants must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS), or the DUOLINGO English Test if the applicant's native language is not English or the applicant did not obtain a law degree from a school in which the language of instruction is English.
+- Applicants must take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS), or the DUOLINGO English Test if the applicant's native language is not English or the applicant did not obtain a law degree from a school in which the language of instruction is English.
 William & Mary will not accept scores older than two years at the time of application.
 The minimum TOEFL scores acceptable for admission are 90 (Internet-based total).
 The minimum IELTS score is 6 and the minimum DUOLINGO score is 95.

-- William & Mary may accept a student with a slightly lower TOEFL or IELTS scores score in certain cases.
+- William & Mary may accept a student with slightly lower TOEFL, IELTS, or DUOLINGO scores in certain cases.
 However, an applicant with such a score should retake the test to attempt to improve his or her score.
 The LL.M. degree program requires oral participation and an ability to write examinations and other papers in English.
 Your success in the Program depends upon your ability to participate fully in academic life.
-Only those students who are confident of their command of English should apply.
-English language competence may be satisfied through TOEFL, IELTS, or by other means of evaluation.
+English language competence may be satisfied through TOEFL, IELTS, DUOLINGO or by other means of evaluation.

 - International students must satisfy the U.S. government's requirements for admission into the United States.
 Admitted international students typically apply for the F-1 student visa or the J-1 exchange visitor visa and must complete the proper financial forms to be submitted with their tuition deposit.
 You will be sent documents to present at a U.S. embassy or consulate for use in applying for your visa.
-For additional information, visit the College’s International Student Service website.
+For additional information, visit William & Mary's International Student Service website.

-Fall applications will be accepted between September 1 and February 15.
+Applications for fall semester admission will be accepted between September 1 and March 1.
 Later applications may be accepted, subject to space availability.
 Most decisions will be sent by early March.

 Applicants should review the LSAC website to understand the fees associated with applying through LSAC.
 Complete and submit the Law School Admission Council LSAC Electronic Application.
 Applicants may complete only one application per year.

 Important Note: If you plan to sit for a bar examination in the United States, you will need to obtain a second set of "official" transcripts showing your degree conferral to submit with your bar application.

-The Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS), or he DUOLINGO English Test should be submitted per instructions above.
+The Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS), or he DUOLINGO English Test should be submitted per instructions above.
 Reports must be submitted directly to LSAC per instructions at www.lsac.org.
 William & Mary Law School (Institution Code: 5115, Dept. Code: 03).

 - Submit the application with all questions answered.